nimamahmoudi/pacswg/README.md

 ## Development

-`Note:` README.rst will be overwritten from time to time, using converters that convert markdown to rst format.
+`Note:` README.rst will be overwritten from time to time using converters that convert markdown to rst format.
 Don't modify it since the changes might be overwritten.